lightninglabs/lndmon/README.md

 `lndmon` is a drop-in, dockerized monitoring/metric collection solution for your individual lnd nodes connected to bitcoin.
-With this system, you'll be able to closely monitor the health and status of your 'lnd' node.
+With this system, you'll be able to closely monitor the health and status of your `lnd` node.

 There are three primary components of the `lndmon` system: